seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-restful-api-with-reactphp-and-mysql.md

 }
 {% endhighlight %}

 As you can see I have added a new custom exception `UserNotFoundError`.
 The code here is very straightforward.
 Make a `SELECT` query and return a promise.
 If there is no such record in the database we throw an exception and the promise rejects.
-Otherwise the promise resolves with with an array of a user's data.
+Otherwise, the promise resolves with an array of a user's data.

 Here is `UserNotFoundError` class: